Getting Started

 "https://quotegallery.nl/api/v1/authors?search=einstein&limit=5"

-All list endpoints support pagination with limit and offset:
+All list endpoints accept limit (max 100) and offset for pagination:

 async function getAllQuotes(apiKey) {